 I find these sponges cumbersome and messy to use.
 They tend to leave too much foam on the floor and are difficult to rinse out.
-When the sponge is worn you can replace it with a new one, however, it’s not easy to clean your mop during or after use.
-Personally, I don’t think this is the best mop for tile floors.
+When the sponge is worn, you can replace it with a new one.
+However, it’s not easy to clean your mop during or after use.
+I don’t think this is the best mop for tile floors.

 - String mop

-A string mop works well as long as it is wrung out properly to begin with.
-They are very cumbersome and heavy to work with and can be quite messy.
+A string mop works well as long as you have wrung it out properly.
+They are cumbersome to work with and can be pretty messy.

 - O Cedar easy wring microfiber mop.

-I had a new client that insisted that I used all her own products which I dread, she had this easy wring microfiber spin mop/bucket and requested I used it.
-I was dreading using it as I prefer to use my own equipment, however, I tried it and was really impressed!
+I had a new client that insisted that I use all her products which I dread.
+She had this easy wring microfiber spin mop/bucket and requested I use it.
+I was dreading using it as I prefer to use my equipment.
+However, I tried it and was really impressed!

-Cleaning laminate is tricky as there are always streaks, so I dry the floor thoroughly and immediately after mopping to get it looking immaculate.
+Cleaning laminate is tricky as there are always streaks, so I dry the floor thoroughly immediately after mopping to make it look immaculate.

 The O cedar microfiber mop uses salad-spinner technology with a foot pedal.
 The wetness of the mophead is customizable, depending on how hard you push the lever.
-Keeping the mop head only slightly damp allows you to use more pressure to pick up more unyielding grime without creating puddles, the floor dries faster, which leaves fewer streaks.
+Keeping the mop head only slightly damp allows you to use more pressure to pick up more stubborn grime without creating puddles.
+The floor dries faster, which leaves fewer streaks.